agisga/coding_notes/ubuntu/ubuntu.md

 ### NVIDIA GPU drivers, CUDA Toolkit, cuDNN

+*The easiest option seems to be to follow the recipe given here line-by-line:* <https://www.tensorflow.org/install/gpu#ubuntu_1804_cuda_110>

+*Below are my instructions written in 2020.*

 Based on <https://illya13.github.io/RL/tutorial/2020/04/28/installing-pytorch-on-ubuntu-20.html>.
 This installs CUDA Toolkit and cuDNN manually.
 Alternatively, an installation with Anaconda may be much easier (it seems that Anaconda has packaged CUDA Toolkit as well as cuDNN, but I haven't tested it).